ThomasR95/rahituber/README.md

 For info, please see the itch.io page: https://rahisaurus.itch.io/rahituber

 This project resolves many dependencies via submodule.
 When cloning you should use `git clone --recurse-submodules`.
-Otherwise use `git submodule update --remote`, as without this the project will not build correctly.
+Otherwise use `git submodule update --init`, as without this the project will not build correctly.

 To build create a directory in the project root to build from (`build` is the convention)